xchen83/techin510_final-grocery_shopping_planning/README.md

 # Technologies & Methodologies
 The application will be designed to assist users in more effectively planning their grocery shopping.
 Several techniques we learnt from the course will be applied:
-1. Web Crawling from Trader Joes and Storing the Data into Postgres Database
+1. Web Crawling from Walmart and Storing the Data into Postgres Database
     - To obtain the real time price and foods for users to plan grocery shopping
 2. Data Storage with Python
     - Incorporating a grocery shopping list for users to keep track of the items